Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/9-troubleshooting-eks.md

 ---
-sidebar_position: 7
+sidebar_position: 9
 title: Troubleshooting - EKS

 ---

 # Combine and EKS Support

 Combine has support for integrating AWS EKS into an emulated region.
-However, due to limitations of the AWS EKS architecture there are a several issues to be aware of when standing up your EKS cluster.
+However, due to limitations of the AWS EKS architecture, there are a several issues to be aware of when standing up your EKS cluster.

 ### Kubernetes Version

-Combine currently supports up to kubernetes version 1.33.
-We hope to surface this more easily on the Combine Dashboard, but until then you can check the configuration DynamoDb table (usually named `combine-configuration` or similar) for the config value named `combine.endpoints.aws.filter.eks.clusterVersion.aws_<ISO REGION NAME>.versions.allowed`.
+Combine enforces which Kubernetes Version are supported in the production environment.

 ### Combine and OIDC